selfie while it's snowing lightly, taken during social anthropology fieldwork in Kangiqsujuaq, Canada. Nov 2023

 Braga PHP, Hébert K, Hudgins EJ, Scott ER, Edwards BPM, Sánchez Reyes LL, Grainger M, Foroughirad V, Hillemann F, Binley A, Brookson C, Gaynor K, Sabet SS, Güncan A, Weierbach H, Gomes DGE, Crystal-Ornelas R. 2023.
 Not just for programmers: How GitHub can accelerate collaborative and reproducible research in ecology and evolution.
 Methods in Ecology and Evolution, 14:1364–1380, doi: 10.1111/2041-210X.14108.
 [PDF] [tl;dr]

-Cantor M, Maldonado-Chaparro AA, Beck K, Brandl HB, Carter GG, He P, Hillemann F, Klarevas-Irby JA, Ogino M, Papageorgiou D, Prox L, Farine DR. 2020.
-Animal social networks: revealing the causes and implications of social structure in ecology and evolution.
-Journal of Animal Ecology, 00: 1-18, doi: 10.1111/1365-2656.13336.
+Cantor M, Maldonado-Chaparro AA, Beck K, Brandl HB, Carter GG, He P, Hillemann F, Klarevas-Irby JA, Ogino M, Papageorgiou D, Prox L, Farine DR. 2021.
+The importance of individual-to-society feedbacks in animal ecology and evolution.
+Journal of Animal Ecology, 90: 27-44, doi: 10.1111/1365-2656.13336.
 [PDF] [tl;dr]

 Hillemann F, Cole EF, Sheldon BC, Farine DR. 2020.
 Information use in foraging flocks of songbirds - no evidence for social transmission of patch quality.
 Animal Behaviour, 165: 35-41, doi: 10.1016/j.anbehav.2020.04.024.
 [PDF] [talk] [tl;dr]